ome/devspace/README.md

     (dev) $ ansible-playbook os-devspace.yml -e vm_name=devspace-test -e vm_key_name=your_key
     (dev) $ ansible-playbook -l devspace-test -u centos devspace.yml

+Access is password protected, you will have to enter a value when you run the command above.

 To deploy devspace from custom branch, first set up inventory: